-Neck pain is common complaint that many people suffer from.
+Statistically, one in ten people has neck pain at any given time.
+The neck works hard, its role is to support the head, which weighs on average 5kg.
 Pain can range from severe, acute pain that inhibits neck movement to a persistent dull ache.

 Causes of Neck Pain